 As a result, the team generates sustainably positive results, leaders get a resilient team full of physical or mental resources needed for fulfilling goals in the future.

-Essential Components to Every Effective Team
+Essential Components of Every Effective Team

 Creating a useful model for Team Effectiveness is one of the major challenges of team science nowadays.
 As time goes by, the teams become more diverse.